 result.error (type: Object)

-This field is populated if the operation failed.
+This field is populated only if the operation failed.
 The contents of the error varies based on the type of error encountered, and commonly occurring fields are documented below.

 result.error.key_not_found (type: boolean)

 If present and set to true, this indicates that the operation failed because the specified key did not exist in the bucket.